-Today is the second annual Lost TV Day at Television Obscurities.
+Today is the third annual Lost TV Day here at Television Obscurities.
 First celebrated in 2021, the not-a-real-holiday is a dedicated to commemorating lost and missing television programs.
-I chose July 1st for Lost TV Day because on July 1st, 1941 the first authorized television commercials aired in the United States on WNBT in New York City.
-This historic moment for the television industry is a forgotten milestone today.
+Why July 1st?
+I chose this date because the first authorized TV commercials in the United States aired July 1st, 1941 on WNBT in New York City.
+It was a historic moment for the TV industry but is a forgotten milestone today.

-Check out the out the TV’s Lost & Found section of Television Obscurities, where you’ll find an article about preserving television audio and an essay about how TV stations in New York City covered the attack on Pearl Harbor in 1941, the difference between “lost” and “missing” TV programs, and much more.
+You can celebrate Lost TV Day by exploring the TV’s Lost & Found section of Television Obscurities where you can read about preserving television audio, how a pair of TV stations in New York City covered the attack on Pearl Harbor in 1941, the difference between “lost” and “missing” TV programs, and much more.

 I’ve compiled more than 30 Status Guides that list which episodes of specific TV shows are missing.
 Here’s a selection: